-- requires less upfront cost
+- No upfront cost or security.

 How it works

-- The financier purchased the equipment.
+- The financier purchases the equipment for you.

 - You make monthly payments to the financier.